StuyPulse/team694.github.io/about/mentors/woodieflowers/jeanne/index.md

 development and effective communication among team members.
 Her friendly attitude has also transformed many new members who are at first shy and undecided into experienced and confident veterans, inspiring them to further pursue their interests in STEM.
-As Blake Elias, a Stuypulse senior, said, “Jeanne is patient and she sits down with new members to talk to them, explore their potentials, and make them feel involved”.
+As Blake Elias, a StuyPulse senior, said, “Jeanne is patient and she sits down with new members to talk to them, explore their potentials, and make them feel involved”.